Table of Content:

 Try '/bin/ls --help' for more information.

-IO ports modified by file redirections do not support value channels.
+IO ports modified by file redirections do not currently support value channels.
 To be more exact:

 A file redirection using